THE TANK CITY

 The presence of a farm or bagh within the protective boundary wall (hisar) of city shows that in olden days, it was unsafe to work out side the city hisar and moreover the nawab sohib has given the land to people of his own clan, the katti khel or the land was most probably purchased.
 The Tambela or horse stable of Nawab of tank was situated in the present day Dost Mohammad katti khel street.
 A huge ground now difficult to be identified because of the houses constructed.

-The people of Tank in the olden days were mixed Hindu, Muslim, Sikhs comprising mainly of Katti khel pashtuns, some Kundis, Bhittani, Gandapurs, Baloch and hindko speaking Jats.
+THE PEOPLE OF TANKThe people of Tank in the olden days were mixed Hindu, Muslim, Sikhs comprising mainly of Katti khel pashtuns, some Kundis, Bhittani, Gandapurs, Baloch and hindko speaking Jats.
 Interestingly the upper Tank population was mainly hindko speaking Muslims and the lower Tank were mainly Hindu and Sikhs.
 I can testify to the fact without any reservation that Tank was a city of hindko (seraiki) speaking people whether Muslims or non-Muslims.
 Hence, the hindko speaking people of the present day upper Tank are the original people of Tank.

 The Katti khel pashtuns (cousins of Marwat pashtuns) were the ruling class.
 Their language originally pashtu has been gradually taken over by Hindko due to indianisation and most of them still speak both pashtu and hindko.
 The situation changed dramatically after partition in 1947 and many of the families have migrated to other cities due to economic and social pressures.